|NATURAL CURVES SURFBOARDS|

 Convex bottom contours are any combination of flats and curves that descend below the rail line of the surfboard.
 Convex bottoms may also be described as "displacement hulls."
 These designs provide great lateral stability and control, smooth transitions from rail to rail, and are very forgiving.
 They handle well at a full range of speeds.
 They are truly essential to big wave guns, hybrids, and longboards.
 And, they are functional, although somewhat conservative, in shortboards and specialty shortboards.

-about the arrangement, depth, and placement of concaves.
-Imagination and experimentation - trial and error - testing and observation
+arrangement, depth, and placement of concaves.
+Imagination and experimentation - trial and error - testing

 Concaves produce lift with laminar flow (channeling water under the board) and surface area (a curved line is longer than a straight line side to side across a surface) as water passes under a surfboard.
 They produce additional lift when water runs into the aft section of the surfboard's template (where the template turns into the tail and crosses the path of the water flowing towards the tail) and lifts the tail under the surfers back foot.
 (Try placing the concave side of a spoon under a faucet of flowing water !)

-Most concave bottoms will follow one or two designs: (1) Single to double concave: Flat, slight roll, or slight vee in first 12 to 20 inches of entry; shallow single concave increasing in depth to maximum depth just in front of the rail fins; double concave begins at or near this point and carries through rail fins; double concave transitions to vee behind the rail fins; and (2) Single concave: Flat, slight roll, or slight vee in first 12 to 20 inches of entry; shallow single concave increasing in depth to maximum depth just in front of the rail fins; concave decreases in depth through the trailing fin to the tail.
+Most concave bottoms will follow one or two designs: (1) Single to double concave: Flat or slight vee in the entry, shallow single concave increasing in depth to maximum depth just in front of the rail fins, double concave begins at or near this point and carries through rail fins, double concave transitions to vee behind the rail fins, and (2) Single concave: Flat or slight vee in the entry, shallow single concave increasing in depth to maximum depth just in front of the rail fins, concave decreases in depth through the trailing fin to the tail.

 Holding the template and rocker constant, single concaves tend to be looser than single to double concaves and have the potential for greater variation in surfer / rider dependent turning radius.
 Single to double concaves tend to hold a consistent turning radius without much variation and will favor easier, less surfer / rider depedent projection out of turns.